 PREVENT WEED GROWTH.
 Weeds left to grow, can affect the integrity and stability of the sub-base and cause significant problems none of the above methods will be able to solve, for example, if the paving becomes unlevel.

-Even if you do not have the time to properly clean your driveway, patio, or pathway it's well worth taking a few minutes to apply a weed killer to the paving joints to ensure weeds are kept at bay when they rear their ugly head.
+Even if you do not have the time to properly clean your driveway, patio, or pathway it's well worth taking a few minutes to apply a weed killer to the paving joints as weed killers help to ensure weeds are kept at bay before they rear their ugly head.

 Whatever, method you choose to clean your block paving, make sure you are consistent with the cleaning regime.
 Block paving can last decades when properly maintained, but if neglected it will deteriorate quickly and become an eyesore.
 By using one of the above methods on a regular basis, you can ensure your block paving stays in great condition and prevent the headaches caused by failing to carry out regular maintenance.